College of Liberal Arts & Social Sciences > Academics > Geography and GIS > Faculty > Michelle Stuhlmacher

 Ph.D., Arizona State University

-Dr. Stuhlmacher’s research employs satellite imagery to measure green space and its social and environmental impacts on urban systems.
-Satellite and aerial imagery provide a view from above on the current and historic distributions of green space--essential information for designing more equitable and sustainable cities.
-Dr. Stuhlmacher’s current work includes:
+Dr. Stuhlmacher's research employs satellite imagery to measure green space and its social and environmental impacts on urban systems.
+Satellite imagery and other spatial data provide a view from above on the current and historic distributions of green space, essential information for designing more equitable and sustainable cities.

 Courses Offered: